 Sarah K. Pinnock is Professor of contemporary religious thought.
-She received a B.Sc. in biology from the University of Toronto, a B.A. and M.A. in Religious Studies from McMaster University in Hamilton, Ontario, and an M.A., M.Phil. and Ph.D. from Yale University in philosophy of religion.
-In 1997-98 she held a DAAD (German Academic Exchange) doctoral fellowship in Hamburg at the Faculty of Protestant Theology.
-She joined the Trinity faculty in fall 2000.
-In 2006-07, she won a Fulbright award to hold a visiting professorship at the Faculty of Theology of Latvia University in Riga.
-She was appointed Religion Department Chair in 2012.
+She majored in biology and religious studies at Canadian universities and then moved to the U.S. for the doctoral program in philosophy or religion at Yale University.
+In Hamburg Germany (1997-98) she held a DAAD (German Academic Exchange) doctoral fellowship at the Faculty of Protestant Theology.
+She joined the Trinity faculty in fall 2000 after two years teaching at California State University Chico.
+She won a Fulbright award to hold a visiting professorship at the Faculty of Theology of Latvia University in Riga (2006-07).
+She served as Religion Department Chair from 2012-18.

 Ph.D. - Yale University